-In setting up and facilitating the Centre for Philanthropy, the University of Geneva has worked in close collaboration with foundations of international repute from the Lake Geneva region.
-The centre has six partners.
+In setting up and facilitating the Centre for Philanthropy, the University of Geneva has worked in close collaboration with foundations of international repute.
+The Centre has eight strategic partners.
 All partner foundations have the same status.

 The Fondation Hélène et Victor Barbour, a private foundation with its headquarters in Geneva, was created in 1977 by Mr. Victor Barbour, in his own name and that of his wife Hélène.